 Our second main research funding stream is the Request For Applications (RFA) Programme.
 The Request For Applications Programme focuses on specific research topics that have been identified as areas of high priority for the World Cancer Research Fund network, such as the development and validation of biomarkers or the varying impact of exposures on different populations.
 A particularly exciting RFA call in 2012 led to a project that is currently developing a systematic review methodology for mechanistic studies.

 Additionally, on occasions we will consider applications for special grants; these are at our discretion and subject to available funds.

 The Request for Applications Programme is not currently seeking applications.

 World Cancer Research Fund International manages the Research Grant Programme on behalf of three of our network of member charities, who fund the approved grants.
 These are:

 World Cancer Research Fund (WCRF UK), based in the United Kingdom.

-Wereld Kanker Onderzoek Fonds (WCRF NL), based in the Netherlands.
+Wereld Kanker Onderzoek Fonds (WKOF), based in the Netherlands.

 World Cancer Research Fund Hong Kong (WCRF HK), based in Hong Kong.